Unity MCP server

 1. Install the OpenUPM CLI

-2. Open a terminal and navigate to your Unity project directory
+2. Navigate to your Unity project directory in terminal

 3. Run openupm add com.coplaydev.unity-mcp